jvanders33/SlugRun/README.md

 ## What's here

-- `index.html` — the whole app (Dashboard / Coach Sluggo / Profile).
+- `index.html` — the whole app (Dashboard / Coach WannaGoFast / Profile).
 All CSS/JS inlined.
 - `manifest.json` + `icon-*.png` — makes it installable on a phone home screen like a real app.

 ## Deploy (GitHub Pages — free, no domain needed)